SixSq/old.sixsq.github.com/_products-and-services/nuvla-io/marketplace/2_matchmaking.md

 icon: fad fa-handshake-alt
 ---

-SixSq constantly scouts out new customers and app vendors.
+SixSq is constantly scouting out new customers and app vendors.
 This is the fastest way we know for app vendors to find customers with a clear go-to-market and for customers to find the right app vendors to address their business challenges.